nfer/git-config-ini/README.md

 * `section` A string which will be the first `section` in the encoded ini data.
 Defaults to none.
-* `whitespace` Boolean to specify whether to put whitespace around the `=` character.
-By default, whitespace is omitted, to be friendly to some persnickety old parsers that don't tolerate it well.
-But some find that it's more human-readable and pretty with the whitespace.

 For backwards compatibility reasons, if a `string` options is passed in, then it is assumed to be the `section` value.